dc-lang/.github/profile/README.md

 - [LLVM](https://llvm.org/): Basically for the compiler, absolutely love using it
 - [IDA](https://hex-rays.com/): Really helpful for finding errors in the dc compiler
 - [Ghidra](https://github.com/NationalSecurityAgency/ghidra): Alternative for IDA, been a second option when IDA didn't properly understood the generated assembly from IR
+- [VSCode](https://code.visualstudio.com/): You know it, you love it, best code editor